ericbeland/enhanced_errors/README.md

 - **No dependencies**:  EnhancedErrors does not ___require___ any dependencies--it uses [awesome_print](https://github.com/awesome-print/awesome_print) for nicer output if it is installed and available.
 - **Lightweight**: Minimal performance impact, as tracing is only active during exception raising.

-EnhancedErrors use-cases:

-* Catch data-driven bugs without needing re-runs or extensive logging.
-* Debug deep-stack errors and reduce mean time to resolution (MTTR).
-* Handle CI failures faster by skipping reproduction steps.
-* Address elusive "Heisenbugs" by capturing error context preemptively.
-* Debug cron jobs and daemons with rich, failure-specific logs.
-* LLM-food - Feed debug info with variables into an LLM, making state examine-able for it

 ## Installation